 We have also installed a depth sensor in the dry weather leachate diversion manhole.
 Linked to our telemetry system to receive alerts, this gives us an early warning that maintenance of the diversion structure is required.
 This reduces the likelihood of leachate entering the outfall and allow speedier identification and resolution of any issues.

 We have inspected sumps in the catchment to identify whether sump boxes have baffles to trap debris.
 Preventing debris entering the stormwater main reduces potential blockages of the diversion chamber.

 In 2013 we carried out an investigation to identify an engineering solution for the odour issues that is being experienced around the Houghton Bay stormwater outfall.
 This investigation recommended installing an odour control chamber.
-We are currently working our way through the consenting process and we expect that the odour control chamber will be installed by the end of 2017.
+The odour-reducing equipment has been installed and is operating.
+It is maintained monthly.

 We've collaborated closely with stakeholders interested in public and environmental health issue relating to Houghton Bay, including Wellington City Council and Greater Wellington Regional Council.
 Our report on behalf of Wellington City Council on the Houghton Bay stormwater outfall consent to Greater Wellington Regional Council in August 2016 showed that conditions at the outfall fully complied with the current resource consent.